Exquisite jewelry designer opens boutique in SFO.

 Michelle M. Winner

-Michelle is a Lifestyle & Travel Editor for the new magazine LuxeGetaways and LuxeGetaways.com website and blog.
+Michelle is a Lifestyle & Travel Editor for the luxury magazine LuxeGetaways and LuxeGetaways.com website and blog.
 She contributes regularly to several other online media outlets in luxury and culinary markets with total reach of 2-3 millionUVMs ( via content aggregate).
 Credits include: special project editor for the NY Times Food Archive App., twice weekly contributor at Conde Nast Digital Media, photography for Saveur magazine (100 Chefs' Edition), Forbes online, WSJ online, Northwest Travel & Lifestyles magazine and Western Art & Architecture magazine.
 She reviews wines, hotels, resorts, spas, restaurants and loves to interview chefs. her favorite destinations to cover are Europe, especially Greece, Italy and France, and her birthplace of Hawaii.
 An equestrian, she enjoys riding horses all over the world and writes about her adventures.
 She was a Past President and a long-standing board member of the IFWTWA.
 Michelle is also member of SPJ and SATW.

 IFWTWA Members Only